juancarlosfernandez/myubuntu/README.md

 bash -c "$(wget https://raw.githubusercontent.com/jig/myubuntu/master/install-all.sh -O -)"
 ```

+Note: Powerline fonts are not enabled by the script above (only installed).
+To use them right-click on the terminal and choose
+any of the fonts that contain *Powerline*.

 ### Partial Installation

 You can install just one item just invoking one of the `install-?.sh` scripts; for instance: